-A scene is a static entity that stores a set of defined resource property values for a collection of resources.
+A Scene is a static entity that stores a set of defined Property values for a collection of resources.
 Scenes provide a mechanism to store a setting over multiple Resources that may be hosted by multiple separate Servers.
 Scenes, once set up, can be used by multiple Clients to recall a setup.

-Scenes can be grouped and reused, a group of scenes is also a scene.
+Scenes can be grouped and reused, a group of Scenes is also a Scene.

-In short, scenes are bundled user settings.
+In short, Scenes are bundled user settings.

 Scenes